GoogleCloudPlatform/cloud-shell-tutorials/cloud-console-tutorials/gke_guestbook/gke_guestbook-en.md

 ## Create a Kubernetes cluster

-A cluster consists of at least one cluster master machine and multiple worker machines called nodes.
+A cluster consists of at least one cluster leader machine and multiple worker machines called nodes.
 You deploy applications to clusters, and the applications run on the nodes.